 We, the people of The United Methodist Church, recognize racism as a sin.
 With that recognition, we commit to challenging unjust systems of power and access.
-This page lists some groups you can be a part of and actions you can take with links to resources to help end racism.
+This page lists some groups you can be a part of and actions you can take with links to resources to help end racism, foster inclusivity and diversity, and to help continue anti-racism efforts.

 Pastor Chuck Wilson sat down to speak with MUMC member Leaton Harris about the racial issues facing our nation and our town.
 Watch the first, second and third installments in our "Race Matters: A Journey to Understanding" video series with our very own Pastor Chuck and Leaton Harris: